ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 comments: true
 ---

-On this Rust series today we are going to learn about how to use the functions and control flow. such as, loop, while, for and if.Functions are basic building block of Rust. if you ever created and run a Rust program you already wrote functions.
-Lets see an example
+In this Rust series today we are going to learn about how to use the functions.
+Functions are the basic building block of Rust. if you ever created and run a Rust program you already wrote functions.
+Let's see an example

 ```rs
 fn main() {